-You are required to take seven modules during your time at Trinity.
-The first is a mandatory module, International History: Methods and Themes.
+You are required to take several modules during your time at Trinity.
+The first is a mandatory module, International History: Methods and Themes (Core

+Seminar).
 This module will introduce you to the frameworks and approaches historians have developed to understand international and transnational history.
-The second mandatory module is the International History Research Seminar, a year-long module in which students participate in bi-monthly lectures by guest speakers, as well as other international history events at Trinity and elsewhere in Dublin.
+The second mandatory module is the International History Research Seminar, a year-long module in which students complete short independent assignments such as visiting archives, museums, listening to podcasts on academic publications, and attending lectures given by invited speakers in different programs across Trinity.